Skip to main content

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Massachusetts, with filings falling below both recent and year-ago levels.
-The Transportation sector warrants close attention heading into the next period.
+The trends suggest mounting pressure on the Massachusetts labor market, with activity running above both recent and year-ago benchmarks.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Massachusetts.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Massachusetts WARN notices, browse layoffs by state, or download the full dataset.